 What will be the impact of Brexit if I wish to move to the United Kingdom in order to live there?

-- study (providing that you, have enough revenue to provide for yourself and eventually your family and are covered by a comprehensive medical insurance).
-Refer to question 7 for studying in the UK.
+- study there (providing that you have enough income to provide for yourself and any family members and are covered by comprehensive health insurance).

-- stay in the country while you are self-sufficient (provided you have sufficient income for you and your family and are covered by comprehensive health insurance);
+- stay there, as long as you are living on your own means of subsistence (provided you have sufficient income for you and your family and are covered by comprehensive health insurance);

-- are looking for a job (as long as you are actively looking for a job and have real chances of being hired).
+- are looking for a job there (as long as you are actively looking for a job and have genuine chances of being hired).